barbeque/x1-turbo-ps2-keyboard-adapter/README.md

 Using the Arduino IDE, you can program it with the firmware in the firmware subdirectory.
 You will need to add [the "PS2KeyAdvanced" library](https://www.arduino.cc/reference/en/libraries/ps2keyadvanced/) to the project using the Library Manager.

 Then you can strip a common stereo headphone plug (maybe you have some broken headphones lying around?) and wire the middle ring of that plug to digital pin 13 of the Arduino.
-Wire the rearmost ring of the plug to ground.
+It would be a good idea to add a current-limiting resistor in series here, just in case.
+Wire the rearmost sleeve of the plug to ground.

 For testing purposes, I've supplied the Arduino with +5V from USB, rather than get it from the tip of the X1's keyboard connector.
 I recommend not attempting to power from both at the same time.